-- be clear and understandable, - be specific to the non-GAAP financial measure used, the issuer, the nature of the business and the industry (i.e., not boilerplate), and - specifically explain how the non-GAAP financial measure is assessed and applied to decisions made by management and explain the reasons why the non-GAAP financial measure is useful to an investor.
+- Be clear and understandable; - Be specific to the specified financial measure used, the issuer, the nature of the business and the industry (i.e., not boilerplate); and

+• Specifically explain how the specified financial measure is assessed and applied to decisions made by management, if applicable, and explain the reasons why the specified financial measure is useful to an investor.

 Issuers should avoid making inappropriate or potentially misleading statements about the usefulness of a measure.
 The Instrument does not explicitly prohibit certain adjustments.
-However, if adjustments are not consistent with the usefulness explanation provided to address subparagraph 6(e)(iv) of the Instrument, this may result in a non-GAAP financial measure that is inappropriate or misleading.
+However, if adjustments are not consistent with the usefulness explanation provided to address clauses 6(1)(e)(ii)(B), 8(c)(iii)(B) and 10(1)(b)(ii)(B) of the Instrument, this may result in a specified financial measure that is inappropriate or misleading.

-A non-GAAP financial measure may be misleading if it
+A specified financial measure may be misleading if it

-- includes positive components of the most comparable measure but omits negative components (e.g., presenting a non-GAAP financial measure that excludes unrealized losses on financial instruments but not unrealized gains), or - excludes operating expenses necessary to operate an issuer's business from an operating performance measure.
+- Includes positive components of the most directly comparable financial measure but omits negative components (e.g., presenting a specified financial measure that excludes unrealized losses on financial instruments but includes unrealized gains); or - Excludes from an operating performance measure those operating expenses necessary to operate an issuer's business.

-Subparagraph 6(e)(v) - Reconciliation of a non-GAAP financial measure
+Clause 6(1)(e)(ii)(C) and subsection 6(2) - Reconciliation of a non-GAAP financial measure

-Subparagraph 6(e)(v) of the Instrument requires a quantitative reconciliation between the non-GAAP financial measure and the most comparable financial measure presented in the primary financial statements.
+Clause 6(1)(e)(ii)(C) of the Instrument requires a quantitative reconciliation between the non-GAAP financial measure and the most directly comparable financial measure presented in the primary financial statements.
+For the purpose of clause 6(1)(e)(ii)(C), a quantitative reconciliation of the non-GAAP financial measure is required to be the "permitted format" outlined in subsection 6(2) of the Instrument.
 An issuer may satisfy this requirement by providing a reconciliation in a clearly understandable way, such as a table.
-For purposes of presenting the reconciliation, an issuer may begin with the non-GAAP financial measure or the most comparable financial measure presented in the primary financial statements, provided the reconciliation is presented in a comprehensible and consistent manner.
+For purposes of presenting the reconciliation, an issuer may begin with the non-GAAP financial measure or the most directly comparable financial measure presented in the primary financial statements, provided the reconciliation is presented in an understandable and consistent manner.

-Most Comparable Measure
+Most Directly Comparable Financial Measure

-The Instrument does not define the "most comparable financial measure" and therefore the issuer needs to apply judgment in determining the most comparable financial measure.
+The Instrument does not define the "most directly comparable financial measure" and therefore the issuer needs to apply judgment in determining the most directly comparable financial measure.
 In applying judgment, it is important for an issuer to consider the context of how the non-GAAP financial measure is used.
-For example, where the non-GAAP financial measure is discussed primarily as a performance measure used in determining cash generated by the issuer or its distribution-paying capacity, its most comparable GAAP measure will be from the statement of cash flows.
+For example, when the non-GAAP financial measure is discussed primarily as a performance measure used in determining cash generated by the issuer, or the issuer's distribution-paying capacity, its most directly comparable financial measure will be from the statement of cash flows.
 In practice, earnings-based measures and cash flow-based measures are used to disclose operational performance.
-If it is not clear from the way the non-GAAP financial measure is used what the most comparable measure is, consideration can be given to the nature, number and materiality of the reconciling items.
+If it is not clear from the way the non-GAAP financial measure is used what the most directly comparable financial measure is, consideration can be given to the nature, number and materiality of the reconciling items.